HongPong/Drupal-Strophe/README.txt

 ------------------------------------------------------>8

-Drupal
+ * Drupal

-Go to /admin/settings/strophe to set your domain
+Go to /admin/settings/strophe to set your XMPP domain, and debug settings.

-Puts chat block where you wont on your website.
+Put chat block where you want on your website.

 In your theme, you should have something like :
 8<------------------------------------------------------